Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 As discussed in Section \ref{ssec:protocols_equilibrate}, the output structure \texttt{soleq} contains two solutions: \texttt{soleq.el} and \texttt{soleq.ion}.
 In this example we are interested in seeing how mobile ionic carriers influence the device currents so we will use the solution including mobile ionic charge carriers, \texttt{soleq.ion}.

-To perform a cyclic voltammogram simulation from $0$ to $1.2$ to $-0.2$ to $0$ V at $0.01$ Vs$^{-1}$, under $1$ sun illumination we call the \texttt{doCV} protocol with the appropriate values for the arguments as detailed in the protocol comments as shown in Listing \ref{lst:do_CV}.
+To perform a cyclic voltammogram simulation from $0$ to $1.2$ to $-0.2$ to $0$ V at $50$ mVs$^{-1}$, under $1$ sun illumination we call the \texttt{doCV} protocol with the appropriate argument values as detailed in the protocol comments shown in Listing \ref{lst:do_CV}.

-\lstinputlisting[language=Matlab, caption=\textbf{First lines of the doCV protocol function.} The input arguments for \df\ protocols are detailed in the comments at the start of each function.
-Location: ./Protocols/doCV.m ., firstline=1, lastline=11, firstnumber=1, float=*, basicstyle=\ttfamily , label={lst:do_CV}] {Lst4_doCV.m}
+\lstinputlisting[float,language=Matlab, caption=\textbf{First lines of the doCV protocol function.} The input arguments for \df\ protocols are detailed in the comments at the start of each function.
+Location: ./Protocols/doCV ., firstline=1, lastline=11, firstnumber=1, float=*, basicstyle=\ttfamily , label={lst:do_CV}] {Lst4_doCV.tex}

 Once a solution has been calculated the different components of the currents can be plotted as a function of voltage using the command:

 The second argument of \texttt{dfplot.JVapp} is the pre-calculated dependent property \texttt{d\_midactive}, the value of which is equal to the position at the midpoint of the active layer of the device.
 The resulting plot is given in Figure \ref{fig:ExampleCV} for reference.